growthpods/sb1-6kejut/memory-bank/progress.md

 - Add email notifications for job applications
 - Test the guardrails to ensure they're effective
 - Ensure the job posting workflow correctly collects contact information
+- Update all Supabase operations to use the MCP server instead of direct API calls

 ## Current Status
 - The application is functional with basic features working